felixlopz/hubrise-test-task/content/apps/zelty/en/zelty-terms.md

 layout: documentation
 meta:
   title: Zelty - Terminology
-  description: Connect Zelty to the apps you use everyday: food ordering platforms, mobile apps, ordering sites, marketing and loyalty solutions, delivery services, and more.
+  description: "Connect Zelty to the apps you use everyday: food ordering platforms, mobile apps, ordering sites, marketing and loyalty solutions, delivery services, and more."
 ---

 Both HubRise and Zelty have their own vocabulary.
 Understanding the differences between the terms used can help resolve troubleshooting issues.